The River Valley Outcomes and Outputs

 The assessment process provides key information in which models of intervention and priorities applicable to the students are discussed with professionals and parent-carers.
 Our base Intervention model within ADO River Valley is Cognitive Behavioural Therapy (CBT) with supporting therapeutic specialisms including Animal Assisted Therapy and Activities, Equine Assisted Therapy and Activities, Relaxation Therapy, Occupational Therapy, Mindfulness & Eco-Therapy (Nature), along with Neuro Linguistic programming techniques.
 This process forms part of the baseline assessment for students, which then continues with ongoing support for the student through their Individual Learner Plans (ILPs).

-We currently have support for our students from two Occupational Therapists (OTs) who work remotely with our on the ground staff to enable all students to reach their full potential.
-One of the OTs also has a masters in mental health.
-We are recruiting for an Occupational Therapist to join our team and be based at Poets Corner, to better our support for our students on a day to day basis.
+We currently have support for our students a variety of Occupational Therapists (OT)who work amongst our staff to enable all students to reach their full potential.
+One of the OTs also has a master’s in mental health.

 Occupational therapists (OT’s) use activities as the means of the treatment in the areas of self-care, education, work, or leisure.
 This will impact positively on their mental and or physical wellbeing, supporting independence, confidence, and or quality of life.